ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

- chapter 495 of the laws of 2009, subdivisions 2-c and 2-d  as  added  by chapter 795 of the laws of 1986, subdivision 2-e as added by chapter 122 of  the  laws of 1996, subdivision 2-f as added by chapter 1 of the laws of 2000, subdivision 2-g as added by chapter 394 of the laws of 2005 and subdivision 4 as added by chapter 782 of the laws of 1975, is amended to read as follows:
+ chapter 495 of the laws of 2009, subdivisions 2-c and 2-d  as  added  by chapter 795 of the laws of 1986, subdivision 2-e as added by chapter 122 of  the  laws of 1996, subdivision 2-f as added by chapter 1 of the laws
+ S. 6471--A  8

+ of 2000, subdivision 2-g as added by chapter 394 of the laws of 2005 and subdivision 4 as added by chapter 782 of the laws of 1975, is amended to read as follows:
  § 70.25 Concurrent and consecutive terms of imprisonment.
-  1. Except as provided in [subdivisions] SUBDIVISION  two[,  two-a  and five]  of  this  section,  when  multiple  sentences of imprisonment are
- S. 6471  8

- imposed on a person at the same time, or when a person who is subject to any undischarged term of imprisonment imposed at a previous  time  by  a court  of this state is sentenced to an additional term of imprisonment, the  sentence or sentences imposed by the court shall run either concur- rently or consecutively with respect to each other and the  undischarged term  or  terms  in  such  manner  as  the  court directs at the time of
+  1. Except  as  provided in [subdivisions] SUBDIVISION two[, two-a and five] of this section,  when  multiple  sentences  of  imprisonment  are imposed on a person at the same time, or when a person who is subject to any  undischarged  term  of imprisonment imposed at a previous time by a court of this state is sentenced to an additional term of  imprisonment, the  sentence or sentences imposed by the court shall run either concur- rently or consecutively with respect to each other and the  undischarged term  or  terms  in  such  manner  as  the  court directs at the time of